Top Ten Hedy Lamarr Films

 4. "Ziegfeld Girl" (1941)

 This entertaining musical drama was intended as a spiritual sequel to the Oscar-winning 1936 film The Great Ziegfeld.
 Ziegfeld Girl, actually incorporates footage from The Great Ziegfeld in it, connecting it even more firmly into the universe of that earlier film.
 While The Great Ziegfeld told the life story of Florenz Ziegfeld, himself, Ziegfeld Girl focuses on the girls that were so iconic and essential to Ziegfeld’s shows.
-Hedy, actually, specifically requested to be cast in Ziegfeld Girl because, she believed it would be a refreshing change of pace from the steamy dramas she usually worked on.
+Hedy, actually, specifically requested to be cast in Ziegfeld Girl, because she believed it would be a refreshing change of pace from the steamy dramas she usually worked on.
 The film’s plot follows three of Ziegfeld’s newest showgirls as they each navigate the trappings of success, which will, eventually, lead them to either happiness or despair.
 Hedy plays the role of Sandra Kolter, a stunning woman married to a talented (but, struggling) concert violinist.
-While waiting for her husband to finish his audition for the Ziegfeld Follies, Susan is, unexpectedly, approached by one of Ziegfeld’s talent scouts.
-Needless to say, by the end of the day, Susan walks away with a job, but her husband does not, and her newfound career quickly begins to drive a wedge between them.
+While waiting for her husband to finish his audition for the Ziegfeld Follies, Sandra is, unexpectedly, approached by one of Ziegfeld’s talent scouts.
+Needless to say, by the end of the day, Sandra walks away with a job, but her husband does not, and her newfound career quickly begins to drive a wedge between them.
 Judy Garland plays the role of Susan Gallagher, a second generation vaudevillian who performs in an act with her father and has been actively trying to convince Ziegfeld to let them audition for the Follies.
 But, Ziegfeld Girl really belongs to Lana Turner, whose breakout role as Sheila Regan marked a turning point for her career.
 Sheila is discovered by Ziegfeld while working at her job as an elevator operator and her sudden change of fortune soon puts a damper on her relationship with her truck driver boyfriend, Gil (played by Jimmy Stewart).
 This film would, actually, prove to be Jimmy Stewart’s last performance before beginning his decorated military service in WWII.
 He would not return to acting until his iconic performance in It’s A Wonderful Life five years later.

 5. "The Strange Woman" (1946)